dvhb/template-react/template/README.md

 ## E2E tests

-To run e2e tests use the following commands (tests will be launched in the dev environment):
+To run e2e tests use the following commands (tests will be launched in the local environment):

 - with ui: `npm run test:cypress:open`
 - headless: `npm run test:cypress:ci`